jnkly/markdown-forms/index.md

 # Markdown forms

-Simple markdown style syntax for form mockups.
+Simple markdown style approach for text based form mockups.

 ## How to use
-Copy and paste form components to create forms.
+Copy and paste form components to create form mockups.

 Use during early stages of form design to create quick digital mockups as text files.